Laxystem/MoCKoGE-Legacy/README.md

 Well, it's a game engine.
 And it's [open source](LICENSE.md).

+It's better than *Unity GE* - because it's open source, and it's Kotlin, not C# - for any other reason Unity is probably better than MoCKoGE - and than *Unreal GE* - because it loads in less than 50 minutes.
+It's also better than *Godot*, because it doesn't use the weird blue-ish color theme, and Kotlin support is official and actually works.
+Basically - you want Kotlin? *MoCKoGE* is (probably) the engine for you.

 ## Tooling

 ### Language

-You ***must*** have a basic knowledge of Kotlin (or decent experience in Java and easy access to [the Kotlin Documentation](https://kotlinlang.org/docs/home.html)) in order to use MoCKoGE - learning it "on the way" isn't such a good idea.
+You ***must*** have a basic knowledge of Kotlin and easy access to [the Kotlin Documentation](https://kotlinlang.org/docs/home.html) in order to use MoCKoGE - learning it "on the way" isn't such a good idea.

-Java isn't officially supported, as it cannot override `suspend` (asynchronous/concurrent) functions, and usage of Kotlin Scripts is required (unless you're using a [custom resource loader](#todo)) but feel free to make an issue (or PR it yourself) if you need a feature or two.
+Java isn't officially supported, as it cannot override `suspend` (asynchronous/concurrent) functions and doesn't support kotlin multiplatform, not allowing your game to run on the Xbox or on the web.

+> ***Note:** Feel free to make an issue if you need a feature or two - just create an issue before PRing, as your functionality might be possible with an external bundle, and we might not want it built-in to the engine.*

 ### Build System